Engee documentation

 Out[0]:

-The signals are identical both by dimensions and by the results of comparison of the signals themselves.
+The signals are identical both in size and in comparison of the signals themselves.

 Conclusion

-In this example, we have seen how the TickTock library can be used to compare the speed of different models.
-This tool is useful for analysing the performance of your models and assessing whether they need to be optimised.
+In this example, we looked at how the TickTock library can be used to compare the speed of different models.
+This tool is useful for analyzing the performance of your models and evaluating the need to optimize them.

 Blocks used in example